 The Company incurred \$53 million of costs on July 28, 1998 related to the termination of certain former executives, principally Walter A. Forbes, who resigned as Chairman and as a member of the Board of Directors.
 Aggregate benefits given to Mr. Forbes resulted in a charge of \$51 million, comprised of \$38 million in cash payments and approximately one million Company stock options, with a fair value of \$13 million, as calculated by the Black-Scholes model.
 Such options were immediately vested and expire on July 28, 2008.
-The main benefit to the Company from Mr. Forbes' termination was the resolution of the division of governance issues that existed at the time between the members of the Board of Directors formerly associated with HFS Incorporated ("HFS").
+The main benefit to the Company from Mr. Forbes' termination was the resolution of the division of governance issues that existed at the time between the members of the Board of Directors formerly associated with CUC International, Inc. ("CUC") and the members of the Board of Directors formerly associated with HFS Incorporated ("HFS").